codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-workflow.md

 -->

-## Product release view of promotion workflows
+## Promotion Workflows in product release views
 When a promotion is triggered automatically or manually, a release is created for the product and displayed in the Releases tab.
 Clicking the Release ID displays the ongoing or completed view of the promotion orchestration across the environment.